Terms of Service (ToS)

 Can BrieflyGo review a Terms of Service (ToS)?

 Yes.
-Upload the Terms of Service (ToS) and BrieflyGo returns a plain-English scan focused on risky wording, hidden obligations, and negotiation pressure points.
+Upload your terms of service (tos) and BrieflyGo returns a plain-English risk scan in about 60 seconds — it flags risky wording, hidden obligations, and the clauses worth negotiating before you sign.

 Is this legal advice?